jessonfoo/p002/week_4/7_refactor/pad_array_refactor/readme.md

 **Commit your changes.**

 ## Release 1: Refactor Yours
-Copy your initial solution into the `my_solution.rb` file.
+Copy your initial solution into the my_solution](my_solution.rb) file.
 Then, in the "refactored solution" section, re-write your solution using the new tricks you learned.
 **Make inline comments explaining your additions!** (How does this code work?
 Why did you add it?
 What makes it better code?)
 **Commit your changes.**